cs1302uga/cs1302-genlistadt/README.md

 Below are some frequently asked questions related to this project.

 1. **Name Clash?
-To methods have the same erasure, yet neither overrides the other?**
+Two methods have the same erasure, yet neither overrides the other?**

-   **Background:** When the Java compiler is tasked with compiling a generic class or interface, it performs a series of internal steps, known as [**_type erasure_**](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) to ensure that a single compiled class or interface is produced.
+   _Background:_ When the Java compiler is tasked with compiling a generic class or interface, it performs a series of internal steps, known as [**_type erasure_**](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) to ensure that a single compiled class or interface is produced.
 Contrast this with other languages, like C++, where a generic-like templated class may result in multiple compiled classes.

-   **Likely Culprit:** Your generic class is likely declared as implementing the raw type of generic interface.
+   _Likely Culprit:_ Your generic class is likely declared as implementing the raw type of generic interface.
 Implementing the raw type leads to one set of abstract methods coming from the interface that don't quite match up with the methods that you may have declared in your class.
 Since it's two different sets of methods (with the same names),